Grant-Ball/Project-Qumolo-Network-Expansion/Prepare_for_Projects.md

 How does it fit into your scenario’s requirements?

-<b> The sales reps require: </b>
+<b> The sales reps require:</b>
 * Windows 10 Pro VM with two HDD for nightly backups and weekly OS backups
 * OneDrive access for collaboration
 * MS Outlook Desktop to access Office 365 email accounts
 * RDP established for GUI access from home
 The engineers require:
 * Ubuntu Desktop with two HDD for nightly backups and weekly OS backups
 * VS Code
-    * Mozilla Thunderbird to access Office 365 email accounts </b>
+* Mozilla Thunderbird to access Office 365 email accounts

 What problem or pain point does it solve?
 In other words, what value does this add to your client?